Managerial accounting vs. financial accounting: What works?

 By utilizing financial or managerial accounting, founders can gain clarity and insight into their funds.

-While managerial accounting offers performance and operational metrics to internal stakeholders, financial accounting provides a comprehensive view of the company's economic structure and profitability for investors.
+While a managerial accountant offers performance and operational metrics to internal stakeholders, a financial accountant provides a comprehensive view of the company's economic structure and profitability for investors.

 Combining both aspects can give founders valuable insight into their business and provide them with an edge to succeed in the competitive startup landscape.

-Comprehensive financial management may seem out of reach, but implementing sound financial accounting principles can help your business stay in the black.
+Comprehensive financial management may seem out of reach, but implementing sound financial accounting principles can help your business stay in the black, especially if you partner with the right accounting practice.